Rozali Ismail

-Tan Sri Rozali bin Ismail is a Malaysian businessman.
-He is the founder and executive chairman of Puncak Niaga Holdings Berhad.
-He also served as the executive chairman of Syarikat Bekalan Air Selangor (SYABAS) and the president of the Malay Business Association of Selangor (Dewan Perniagaan Melayu Malaysia Selangor, DPMMS).
+Tan Sri Rozali Bin Ismail is a Malaysian businessman who is the founder and former executive chairman of Puncak Niaga Holdings Berhad.
+Ismail also served as the executive chairman of Syarikat Bekalan Air Selangor (SYABAS) and as the president of the Dewan Perniagaan Melayu Malaysia Selangor (DPMMS).

-Puncak Niaga
+Career

-Rozali founded Puncak Niaga in the 1990s, worked with Selangor politicians to establish public-private partnerships and promote a three-state water treatment scheme in the region.
-Puncak Niaga was the parent company of SYABAS.
-In October 2015, both companies were taken over by the Selangor State Government.
-In 2018, Syarikat Pengeluar Air Sungai Selangor (SPLASH) filed a lawsuit against SYABAS, claiming RM 4.22 billion in outstanding receivables.
+Ismail founded the company Puncak Niaga in 1997 and worked with politicians within Selangor to establish public-private partnerships in order to establish a three-state water treatment program in the region.
+Puncak Niaga was originally the parent company of SYABAS.
+In October 2015, both companies were taken over by the state government of Selangor.
+In 2018, Syarikat Pengeluar Air Sungai Selangor (SPLASH) filed a lawsuit against SYABAS, claiming around RM4.22 billion in debts owed.
 Tan Gim Tuan, chairman of the Malaysian Chinese Association (MCA), stated that SYABAS had been reporting substantial annual losses since the takeover.
-He further warned that the lawsuit could potentially lead to state-level financial instability.
+He raised concerns over how the lawsuit could lead to financial instability within the state.

-Leadership Roles

-Rozali has held multiple positions throughout his career.
-He served as the President of the Water Association of Selangor, Kuala Lumpur & Putrajaya, and as Deputy President of the Malaysian Water Association.
-He was also the Treasurer of the United Malays National Organisation (UMNO) Selangor, UMNO Hulu Selangor Division, and represented State of Selangor at the Malay Chamber of Commerce.
+He would go on to serve as the president of the Water Association of Selangor, Kuala Lumpur, and Putrajaya, and as the deputy president of the Malaysian Water Association.
+Ismail was also the treasurer of the United Malays National Organisation (UMNO) Selangor and the UMNO Hulu Selangor Division and represented the State of Selangor at the Malay Chamber of Commerce.

-In addition, Rozali serves as an advisor to Sultan Idris Shah Polytechnic.
-He is also the Chairman of Gabungan Wawasan Generasi Felda (GWGF), a coalition of 14 non-governmental organizations that advocate for Felda settlers and their families, estimated to number around 600,000 people nationwide.
-In 2017, Rozali was called upon to provide clarification regarding a controversial RM 200 million land sale involving Felda property on Jalan Semarak.
+Rozali also serves as an advisor for the Sultan Idris Shah Polytechnic.
+He is the chairman of Gabungan Wawasan Generasi Felda (GWGF), a coalition of 14 non-governmental organizations that advocate for Felda settlers and their families.
+In 2017, Rozali was called upon to provide clarification regarding an RM 200 million land sale involving Felda property on Jalan Semarak.
 In 2018, he announced GWGF's continued support for the Barisan Nasional coalition and the United Malays National Organisation during Malaysia's 14th general election.

-Rozali's salary as Executive Chairman of SYABAS was reported to be RM 33.4 million in 2012.
-This and the water service performance of SYABAS in Selangor, drew public criticism.
+Rozali's salary as an executive chairman of SYABAS was reported to be RM33.4 million in 2012.
+He has been criticized for his possession of a high salary despite the poor performance of SYABAS as a service.